zackfeldstein/suse-ai-fleet/README.md

    - First, the GPU operator will be deployed
    - Then, cert-manager will be deployed
    - Next, the SUSE AI applications (Ollama, Milvus, Open WebUI) will be deployed
-   - Finally, NeuVector will be deployed
+   - Finally, NeuVector CRDs and then the NeuVector services will be deployed

 ## Deployment Order